kianakiashemshaki/Cross-Validation/README.md

      - **Root Mean Squared Error (RMSE)** is used to compare models, as it provides an interpretable error measure in the same units as the target variable.
      - The model with the lowest RMSE, indicating the smallest average prediction error, is selected for further tuning.

-### Reflection
-This assignment gave us a deep dive into regression analysis and model evaluation, with a focus on cross-validation, which helped us better understand how to build and fine-tune predictive models.
-One of our biggest challenges was initially grasping the full concept of the assignment, especially the role of cross-validation and hyperparameter tuning.
-It took us a bit of time to fully see how cross-validation helps prevent overfitting and makes our model evaluation more reliable, but once we got it, it made a big difference in our approach.

-Another tricky part was dealing with the target variable's high skewness—many burned area values were either zero or very small, with just a few high outliers.
-This required us to focus carefully on data preprocessing and try out different scaling methods to get the data in good shape for modeling.
-Through trial and error, we saw firsthand how important it is to check data quality, explore relationships between features, and experiment with scaling to build a more accurate model.

-Overall, we learned a lot about the value of cross-validation in creating models that generalize well, even with challenging data that includes outliers.
-Trying out different regression algorithms also showed us the strengths of techniques like Lasso and Ridge for feature selection and regularization, and how Elastic Net gives a nice balance of both.
-This experience reinforced the importance of thoughtful preprocessing—scaling, and data exploration—to get reliable predictive results.
-In the end, we walked away with a stronger understanding of regression models and how to evaluate them to achieve the best performance possible.